-We seek to understand and deepen our faith in numerous ways: through engagement with various theological and spiritual texts, through times set aside for reflection and discussion, through our regular lectio divina (Food for the Soul) and, finally, through a variety of activities designed to stimulate inter-faith understanding.
+We seek to understand and deepen our faith and spirituality in numerous ways: through liturgy and prayer, engagement with various theological and spiritual resources, through times set aside for reflection and discussion, through our regular Food for the Soul (see below) evenings and, finally, through a variety of activities designed to stimulate inter-faith understanding.
 Grail women also have the opportunity of belonging to the international Spirituality Network, which puts them in contact with women around the world, engaged in a conversation around matters of theology and spirituality.

 If you would like to find out more, please Contact Us

 We see Eco-Spirituality, underpinned by a large and growing body of eco-theology and affirmed by Pope Francis' recent encyclical (Laudato Si') as central to our lives.
 It is not only about our care for creation but also about our relationship to God through all the works of creation and it demands of us ongoing ecological conversion.
 Many scientists and theologians recognise that this conversion of heart and mind is essential for motivating us to change our lifestyles for the sake of a flourishing and just future for all life on earth.